jeff-davis/PostgreSQL-Temporal/README.md

     make installcheck PGUSER=postgres

+If you are having issues with Postgres on Mac osX and you installed Postgres using the EnterpriseDB install you may want to try using homebrew to install your Postgres Database.
+The EnterpriseDB install sets up a pg_config that will not work with osX Lion.

 Once temporal is installed, you can add it to a database.
 If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running: